-As if all the blue and mauve stuff on the inside of the house isn’t enough, we had some outside trim that needed some attention.
+As if all the blue and mauve trim on the inside of the house isn’t enough, we had some outside trim that needed some attention.
 When we bought this house we knew we had four major things to deal with: the roof and the furnace, a few bad trees, and this last bear: some rotting areas of siding and trim that needed to be replaced along with a fresh paint job for the whole house.
 But at least we knew about all of them going into the house purchase (and the first two didn’t end up draining our wallets) – so maybe that softened the blow a little?
 Speaking of soft, I give you… our siding.

 This hole was big enough for a bat or a mouse to crawl in.
 I’ll pause while you ewwww for a second.